Michells13/Tutzil/README.md

 Object detector for human assistance

 Tutzil is an advanced object detection and tracking system built upon the YOLOv8 model by Ultralytics, integrated with a user interface created in Qt Creator.
 This project aims to develop a tracking assistant that interfaces with a two-degree-of-freedom system, featuring pan and tilt axes as well as an extra actuator for multiple propuses.

+## Objectives

 Basically this is an artificial vision system controlling a two-degree-of-freedom robot, where the user selects an object on the screen, and the robotic system autonomously adjusts the camera to accurately point at the chosen object.
+The primary goal of this project is to create a reliable and efficient tracking assistant that can be used mainly in a security system with a 2 DOF robot but also as a camera stabilizer.

-##System Architecture
+## System Architecture

 ![Mi imagen](./Assets/System_arch.png)